Skip to content

 Income Assistance

 Income Assistance consists of a support allowance and a shelter allowance.
-The support allowance is intended to cover the cost of food, clothing, and personal and household items of the family.
+The support allowance is intended to cover the cost of food, clothing, and personal and household items for the family.
 The shelter allowance is intended to pay for actual shelter costs.
 Families are guaranteed a minimum shelter allowance and can receive up to a maximum amount based on their costs.
-The maximum amount of support allowance and the minimum/maximum shelter allowances available vary by family size.
+The maximum amount of support allowance varies on family size and composition (e.g., adults and children) and the minimum/maximum shelter allowance available varies by family size.

-3. No Employment-related Obligations: numerous categories (e.g., single parents with a child under three, seniors); and
+3. No Employability-Related Obligations: numerous categories (e.g., single parents with a child under three and seniors); and

 4. Persons with Persistent Multiple Barriers: individuals with long-term health conditions and an additional barrier that seriously impedes their ability to search for, accept, or continue in employment.